piotr-edit/piotr-edit.github.io/index.md

 | *Unforeseen issues (e.g., non-standard format)* | *+10%* |
 | *Express service (24 h)*          | *Custom pricing* |

-\*Please contact me directly for a customized quote,  including rates in USD or PLN!
+\*Please contact me directly for a customized quote, including rates in USD or PLN.

 The specific turnaround time will depend on the length of the project, but most edited texts will be returned to you within 3 business days (without express service).